slochower/smirnoff-host-guest-manuscript/manuscript.md

 Table: Predicted thermodynamic properties for each force field relative to experiment in kcal/mol. {#tbl:statistics}

-Analysis of the simulations with MBAR produces very slightly improved results for SMIRNOFF99Frosst ΔG°, ΔH, and −TΔS° compared to experiment (@tbl:mbar-statistics), but they do not appear to be statistically significant.
+Analysis of the simulations with MBAR produces very slightly improved results for SMIRNOFF99Frosst ΔG°, ΔH, and −TΔS° compared to experiment (Table @tbl:mbar-statistics), but they do not appear to be statistically significant.
-In particular,

 ### Guest preferences for binding in the primary or secondary orientation
 The asymmetry of the hosts and the guests leads to two distinct bound states for each host-guest pair: one where the functional group of the guest sits at the primary face of the host and another where the functional group of the guest sits at the secondary face (@fig:cavity).